Featured Image

 Before diving into design, conducting a thorough platform audit is essential.
 This involves evaluating the design and technical capabilities of the platform to ensure it can meet your project’s specific requirements.
 For instance, if you’re designing a mobile app on Adalo, it’s crucial to understand its limitations around complex interactions, performance, or customization options.

 Alternatively, platforms like Bubble might offer more flexibility for complex workflows but could be more challenging for mobile optimization.
 Conducting this audit early helps prevent roadblocks later in development, ensuring the project stays aligned with user needs and platform constraints.
+According to a Top Design Firms report, 42% of users leave a site because of poor functionality, emphasizing the importance of designing around platform limitations to ensure a seamless user experience.

 Design within platform parameters.